UBC-MDS/introduction-machine-learning/chapters/en/module2.md

 <exercise id="6" title="Decision Trees True/False">

 **True or False:**
-*Decision trees do not consider features in their prediction just like baseline models.*
+*`DecisionTreeClassifier` does not consider features in it's prediction just like `DummyClassifier`*

 <choice id="1" >